SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 ## While True + break loop

-The next type of loop construction that we will be familiar with while studying programming is the `while True` + `break` loop (for short `while` + `break` loop).
+The next type of loop construction that we will become familiar with while studying programming is the `while True` + `break` loop (for short `while` + `break` loop).
 Its idea **is to repeat a block of code** over and over again until **explicit termination of the loop**, usually after a `if` statement in the body of the loop.
 Here's what this loop looks like in Python code:

 ![](/assets/chapter-7-1-images/00.Do-while-01.png)